-T(T may also be asked : why, when the disciples were labouring in the sea, after his resurrection the Lord stood on the shore: who before his resurrection walked on the waves of the sea in the sight of the disciples.
+T may also be asked : why, when the disciples were labouring in the sea, after his resurrection the Lord stood on the shore: who before his resurrection walked on the waves of the sea in the sight of the disciples.
 The reason for which is quickly discerned: if the occasion of each is considered.
 For what doth the sea signify but the present world: which is dashed by the circumstances of the tumults and surging waves of corruptible life?
-What is figured by the solidity of the shore, except that perpetual eternity of rest?
-Because therefore the disciples as yet were among the waves of this mortal life: they laboured in the sea.
+What is figured by the solidity of the shore, except that perpetual eternity of rest ?
+Because therefore the disciples as yet were among the waves of <this> mortal life: they laboured in the sea.
 But because our Redeemer had already passed beyond the corruption of the flesh: after his resurrection he stood on the shore.
 As if he would declare the mystery of his resurrection to the disciples in actions, saying, Now I appear not to you in the sea: because I am not with you in the tumult of the waves.
-Hence it is that in another place after his resurrection: he saith to these same disciples, These are the words which I spake unto you, while I was yet with you.
-For it was not that he was not with them: to whom his bodily presence appeared.
-But yet he now denied himself to be with them: from whose mortal bodies the flesh of his immortality stood apart.
-What is professed, he indeed disclosed, that he himself was not situated with them: this, to be sure shewn by the place where his body was, demonstrateth that while they were still at sea he was already by the shore.
-But thou, O Lord, have mercy upon us.
+Hence it is that in another place after his resurrection: he saith to these same disciples, These are the words which I spoke to you, while I was yet with you.
+For it was not that he was not with them: to whom <his> bodily presence appeared.
+But yet he now denied himself to be with them: from whose mortal bodies the flesh of <his> immortality stood apart.
+What is professed, he indeed disclosed, that he himself was not situated with them: this, to be sure shewn by the place where <his> body was, demonstrateth that while they were still at sea he was already by the shore.